fredo/munus-ui/README.md

-For the repo containing the Munus smart contract, go to: https://github.com/hackaugusto/munus
+This is the repo containing the front end for Munus.
+The repo containing the Munus smart contracts can be found here: https://github.com/hackaugusto/munus

 # MUNUS: _Anonymous Donations_, by JAUF